This selection procedure is intended to fill 1 currently available post.

 • Represent the Unit in external and cross-departmental engagements and provide advice on matters relating to area of responsibility; deliver presentations and prepare reports;

-• Perform any other duties in the area of competence as assigned by the line management.
+• Perform any other task in the area of competence as requested by the management.

 REQUIREMENTS - ELIGIBILITY CRITERIA